raytheonbbn/tak-ble/README.md

 # TAK BLE

-This is a plugin developed to allow for communication of CoT's and files over Bluetooth Low Energy in ATAK.
+This is a plugin developed to allow for communication of CoT and files over Bluetooth Low Energy in ATAK.

 In order to use the plugin, the TAK Server connection must be properly set up first.